 These programs pay for some of the cost of Medicare for seniors and people with disabilities who are not otherwise eligible for Medical Assistance.
 Medicare Part A covers hospital services.
 There is no monthly premium but there are co-pays and deductibles.
 Medicare Part B covers doctors’ visits and other medical costs.
 There is monthly premium for Medicare Part B which is usually deducted from their Social Security check.
-For 2019 the standard monthly premium is $135.50 (or higher depending on income), but some people pay less-around $130/month.
+For 2020 the standard monthly premium is $144.60.
 They also pay co-payments for doctor visits and a deductible for hospitalization.
 The types of costs covered by the Medicare Premium Assistance Program is determined by the applicant’s income level as shown in the chart below.

 - People that have Medicare Part A (elders receiving Social Security Retirement benefits; people who have received Social Security Disability benefits for two years).